devang-gaur/geekportal/README.md

 A one-stop-shop for all the geeks .
 Get news feed from leading tech blogs and discuss along with them , about them.
 An ideal site to start your day with!

+####NOTE

+Migration from mysql procedural db api to PDO is under the process.
+So , you will find a mix of PDO calls and mysql_xyxyxy() calls in the code.
+The classes directorys contain all the model classes implemented using PDO.

 ###features

 * Get the latest ten articles from leading techblogs from various categories